kristianmandrup/typescript-ast-processor/Readme.md

 }
 ```

+### Data collection

+The visitor factory is passed a collector, with all the registered data collectors.
+A visitor created via a (named) factory will try to call a matching collector (ie. matching label) with the node matched by the visitor.

 ### Collector

 As nodes are visited, the visitor functions activated can have access to callbacks that call a collector function with the visited node for data to be collected.